nuxt/nuxt/docs/3.api/3.utils/once.md

 ```

 - `key`: A unique key ensuring that the code is run once.
 If you do not provide a key, then a key that is unique to the file and line number of the instance of `once` will be generated for you.
-- `fn`: The function code to run once.
+- `fn`: The function to run once.
 This function can also return a `Promise` and a value.